 “We can make a difference in helping those most vulnerable.”

-Because of the specific actions traffickers take—such as using bus terminals and stops as recruiting areas and utilizing busing to transport victims—members of the industry can play a key role in fighting back.
+Because of the specific actions traffickers take—such as using bus terminals and stops as recruiting areas and utilizing busing to transport victims—members of the bus industry can play a key role in fighting back.
+Traffickers count on busing employees to be ignorant of the warning signs and the questions to ask to help spot victims in transit.
 Unless someone is observant enough to aid in their recovery, victims may even be going about normal activities, such as riding a school bus daily, before they disappear from their normal lives entirely.